Indechimonj/understanding-python/README.md

 2.Design of grids to understand functions:A 2 by 2 grid and a 8 by 8 grid
 3.Understanding defining functions and calling them.
-4.Understanding interactive design using turtle module
+4.Understanding interactive design using turtle module 5.Understanding interface design by drawing fibannocci sequence spiral and drawing the modolor design by Le Corbusier the architect which uses golden ratio.
+6.Understanding refactoring by making the fibonnaci sequence more readable and efficient.